prof18/marcogomiero.com/content/posts/2020/kmm-shared-app-architecture.md

     override fun presentData(homeModel: HomeModel) {
         Timber.d(homeModel)
         TODO("Not yet implemented")
         // Send data to the HomeScreen.
 Maybe with a flow?
-A live data?
+Live data?
     }
 }
 ```